 In another example, Shannon's house is next door to Justin's commercial seafood operation.
 Justin routinely stores his gear (crab pots, fish nets, dredges, engines, etc.) outside.
-Shannon filed a lawsuit against Justin, claiming that storing his gear outside impacts her use and enjoyment of her water view home, and asked the judge to force Justin to remove his gear from her view.
-If Justin complies with all federal, state, and county laws and regulations, the RTF's affirmative defense would allow Justin to seek dismissal of Shannon's lawsuit.
+Shannon files a lawsuit against Justin claiming that storing his gear outside impacts her use and enjoyment of her water view home, and asks the judge to force Justin to remove his gear from her view.
+If Justin is in compliance with all federal, state, and county laws and regulations, the RTF's affirmative defense would allow Justin to seek dismissal of Shannon's lawsuit.